Michal-Atlas/DawnStorm/system/index.md

 Abilities:

 - Beast Form (M): By touching a part of a dead magical beast, you may assume its form.
 You gain all its abilities and its Body Stat, however when you turn back, all Scars and spent Stats are applied to you.
 If this would kill you, you fall unconscious instead.
-- Beast's wine: You have resistance against ingestion based poisons
+- Beast's wine: You have `resistance` against blood based poisons

 #### Witch [5 - Acolyte + Herbalist]

 ## Skill Checks

-When you need to check if you succeeded at a particular task, you roll 3D6 and if you Rolled **lower** than the `Difficulty of Action` further called `DA` you were successfull.
+When you need to check if you succeeded at a particular task, you roll 3D6 and if you Rolled **lower** than the `Roll Difficulty` further called `RD` you were successfull.
 Many effects will subtract or add to your roll, most commonly your Professions.
 You may subtract, up to two Profession's bonuses from your roll.